YounesN/GOMC_Manual_Web/_build/html/_sources/input_file.rst.txt

 DIHEDRALS
 ^^^^^^^^^

 The final major bonded interactions section of the CHARMM compliant parameter file are the DIHEDRALS.
 Each dihedral is composed of a dihedral series of 1 or more terms.
 Often, there are 4 to 6 terms in a dihedral.
-Angles for the dihedrals’ deltas are given in degrees.
+Angles for the dihedrals' deltas are given in degrees.

 Since isobutane has no dihedral, here are the parameters pertaining to 2,3-dimethylbutane: